sonatype-nexus-community/scan-gradle-plugin/README.md

     modulesExcluded = ['module-1', 'module-2'] // Optional.
 For multi-module projects, the names of the sub-modules to exclude from scanning and evaluation. dirExcludes = 'some-ant-pattern' // Optional.
 Comma separated ant-like glob patterns to select directories/archives that should be excluded.
 For Android projects we suggest using '**/classes.jar,**/annotations.zip,**/lint.jar,**/internal_impl-*.jar' dirIncludes = 'some-ant-pattern' // Optional.
-Comma separated ant-like glob patterns to select directories/archives that should be examined
+Comma separated ant-like glob patterns to select directories/archives that should be examined scanFolderPath = '/path/to/project/root' // Optional.
+Defaults to the working directory (where gradle is executed).
+It's used to collect git information like commit hash and reposiroty URL
 }
 ```